-Plans have been drawn, final approvals and building permits are under way, and construction will start in 2017.
-We have already raised close to $150,000 for this phase of building, and our goal is to complete construction before the summer of 2017.
+Plans have been drawn, final approvals and building permits are under way, and construction will start in 2018.
+We have already raised close to $290,000 for this phase of building, and our goal is to complete construction by the end of 2018.

 Our Promise to the Youth of the Weston-Mount Dennis Community

 By creating a Youth Centre, we will be building a cost-effective youth space in this isolated community.
 We will be able to bring proven Boys and Girls Club youth programs to the youth in the community, including the Raising the Grade (a stay-in-school mentor support program), Youth Leadership and Development, creative arts programs (including dance and music creation) and employment readiness, in a safe place and lead by trained positive role models.